List of Louisiana state high school football champions: Louisiana Interscholastic Athletic and Literary Association (1936–1949)

 The Louisiana Interscholastic Athletic and Literary Association (LIALA) was created for African American high schools in 1935, with the merging of two regional interscholastic organizations and the backing of Southern University.
 It sponsored its first football championship in 1936.

-An early power in black high school football was Baton Rouge McKinley, which won every game from the start of the 1933 season going into the 1940 postseason's Magnolia Bowl against Monroe Colored High (later called Carroll)—part of that time with Eddie Robinson at quarterback.
+An early power in black high school football was McKinley High School in Baton Rouge, which won every game from the start of the 1933 season going into the 1940 postseason's Magnolia Bowl against Monroe Colored High (later called Carroll High School)—part of that time with Eddie Robinson at quarterback.
 In 1939 the Capital City Free Workers attempted to host a black state championship game that included (then-independent) McKinley in a fundraiser for the local Lions Club that would also feature the LIALA champion, Bogalusa Central (later called Central Memorial)—with the winner to host a black national championship game on New Year's Day.
 However, McKinley ended up opting out of postseason play, leaving Central the overall state champion of record by default and ending any hopes of holding a national championship game (by the next season McKinley had joined the LIALA but was still ineligible for its state title because they had played too few conference games, hence the aforementioned appearance in the Magnolia Bowl instead of the state playoffs).
 They were finally able to capture the LIALA crown in 1942.